reduxjs/react-redux/docs/api.md

 )
 ```

+<a id="connect"></a>
 ### `connect([mapStateToProps], [mapDispatchToProps], [mergeProps], [options])`

-Connects a React component to a Redux store.
+Connects a React component to a Redux store. `connect` is a facade around `connectAdvanced`, providing a convenient API for the most common use cases.

-It does not modify the component class passed to it.
-Instead, it *returns* a new, connected component class, for you to use.
+It does not modify the component class passed to it; instead, it *returns* a new, connected component class for you to use.

+<a id="connect-arguments"></a>
 #### Arguments

 * [`mapStateToProps(state, [ownProps]): stateProps`] \(*Function*): If specified, the component will subscribe to Redux store updates.
 Any time it updates, `mapStateToProps` will be called.
 Its result must be a plain object*, and it will be merged into the component’s props.
 If you omit it, the component will not be subscribed to the Redux store.
 If `ownProps` is specified as a second argument, its value will be the props passed to your component, and `mapStateToProps` will be additionally re-invoked whenever the component receives new props (e.g. if props received from a parent component have shallowly changed, and you use the ownProps argument, mapStateToProps is re-evaluated).

   >Note: in advanced scenarios where you need more control over the rendering performance, `mapStateToProps()` can also return a function.
 In this case, *that* function will be used as `mapStateToProps()` for a particular component instance.
 This allows you to do per-instance memoization.
 You can refer to [#279](https://github.com/reactjs/react-redux/pull/279) and the tests it adds for more details.
 Most apps never need this.

+  >The `mapStateToProps` function takes a single argument of the entire Redux store’s state and returns an object to be passed as props.
+It is often called a **selector**.
+Use [reselect](https://github.com/reactjs/reselect) to efficiently compose selectors and [compute derived data](http://redux.js.org/docs/recipes/ComputingDerivedData.html).

 * [`mapDispatchToProps(dispatch, [ownProps]): dispatchProps`] \(*Object* or *Function*): If an object is passed, each function inside it will be assumed to be a Redux action creator.
 An object with the same function names, but with every action creator wrapped into a `dispatch` call so they may be invoked directly, will be merged into the component’s props.
 If a function is passed, it will be given `dispatch`.
 It’s up to you to return an object that somehow uses `dispatch` to bind action creators in your own way.
 (Tip: you may use the [`bindActionCreators()`](http://reactjs.github.io/redux/docs/api/bindActionCreators.html) helper from Redux.)
 If you omit it, the default implementation just injects `dispatch` into your component’s props.
 If `ownProps` is specified as a second argument, its value will be the props passed to your component, and `mapDispatchToProps` will be re-invoked whenever the component receives new props.